 gfx.webrender.all enable the new Servo based compositing which for smooth scrolling. (enabled by default on OSX, Windows)

-gfx.webrender.all to enable the new Servo based compositor which is significantly faster (250%).
+Note that, there is also gfx.webrender.all to enable the new Servo based compositor which is significantly faster (250%).
 However, it also does have significant issues with Nvidia proprietary drivers, so better leave it off for now.

 Additionally, if you use a touch-pad or touch-screen, you should add the following environment variable: